shanamatthews/shanamatthews.github.io/_posts/2015-02-28-test-markdown.md

 Brian's NotHotdog website: https://nothotdogweb.azurewebsites.net/

-It seemed cool, and I wanted to try it out... but I don't know about you, but I get even lazier than usual
+It seemed cool, and I wanted to try it out... but I had some issues:
+1. It was 11pm
+1. I had a flight at 8:30am
+1. The project was set up as a VS C# solution
+1. I didn't have Visual Studio installed